Updated on 2026-05-09 GMT+08:00

 • A dds mongos reads configuration settings from the config node and allocates read and write requests to shard nodes.
 You can connect to a dds mongos directly.

-• A config stores configuration settings for DB instances and consists of one replica set.
+• A config stores instance configuration settings and is deployed as a replica set.

 • You cannot connect to a config node directly.